pyronear/pyro-envdev/README.md

 Since Dash can be a bit capricious, you should launch a private window from you browser and access the web app at `http://localhost:8050`

 29/01/2024 : For the moment, the ADMIN access doesn't show the alerts sent by the camera.
-For that you will have to use a user accunt which are defined in data/csv/users.csv
+For that you will have to use a user account which are defined in data/csv/users.csv

 ### Launch the web app manually from the pyro-platform directory